Northern Clothing and Textile Network Event Roundup

-Simon will tell us the story behind the foundation of his brand Blackshore Southwold Ltd., which started at the window table of a cafe down on the harbour of Suffolk.
-Simon will also talk us through the exciting journey his brand's gone, right from its foundation until nowadays and he will share some invaluable real-life examples from his experience.
+Simon Middleton told us the story behind the foundation of his brand Blackshore, which started at the window table of a cafe down on the harbour in Suffolk, and talked the audience through the exciting journey it’s gone, right from its foundation until nowadays.

-Taking insiration from the fishermen and boat builders, and from their very own adventures along the coastlines of Suffolk and Norfolk, Simon and his friend Andy created the definitive Brotish coastal clothing brand for men who seek premium, British-made casual clothing of timeless style.
+Taking inspiration from the fishermen and boat builders, and from their very own adventures along the coastlines of Suffolk and Norfolk, Simon and his partner Andy have created the definitive British coastal clothing brand for men who seek premium, British-made casual clothing with a timeless style.
 Supporting the resurgence of British manufacturing, their entire collection is designed and made in Britain.